A Transformation Perspective on Marginal and Conditional Models: Methods

 Using either log-likelihood, we obtain simultaneous maximum-likelihood estimates for all model parameters from

-Some models require additional constraints on $\parm$ to be implemented \citep[see][for details]{Hothorn_Moest_Buehlmann_2017}.
-For $\pZ = \Phi$ and likelihood (\ref{fm:cll}), analytic score functions for all model parameters $\parm, \shiftparm$, and $\varparm$ are available (see Appendix~\ref{app:cont}).
+Some models require additional constraints on $\parm$ to be implemented \citep{Hothorn_Moest_Buehlmann_2017}.
+Analytic score functions for all model parameters $\parm, \shiftparm$, and $\varparm$ are available (see Appendix~\ref{app:cont}).
 Score functions for the discrete or censored likelihood (\ref{fm:dll}) and the observed Fisher information matrices for both likelihoods are obtained numerically.
-The full parameterisation of $\h$ allows application of standard results for likelihood asymptotics \citep{vdVaart_1998}, see \cite{Hothorn_Moest_Buehlmann_2017} for the case of independent observations and \cite{Klein_Hothorn_Kneib_2019} for the multivariate situation.
+The full parameterisation of $\h$ allows application of standard results for likelihood asymptotics \citep{vdVaart_1998} to independent observations \citep{Hothorn_Moest_Buehlmann_2017}.
+Because the model~(\ref{fm:model}) is a special case of the multivariate transformation model of \THcite{Klein et al.}{Klein_Hothorn_Kneib_2019} where the transformation function $\h$ and the fixed effects $\shiftparm$ are constrained to be the same for all ``coordinates'' of the random vector $\mY_i$ (that is, observations in the same cluster).
+Therefore, model~(\ref{fm:model}) benefits from the same asymptotic results reported by \THcite{Klein et al.}{Klein_Hothorn_Kneib_2019}.